 |Section I - B||Multiple-select multiple-choice questions||5 Questions|

-In section I, you will be given 45 questions that will have only 1 right answer per question.
+In section I, you will be given 45 questions that will contain only 1 correct answer.
 These are the single select multiple-choice questions.
 You will also be given multiple-select multiple choice questions; these are 5 questions that have 2 correct answers per question on the exam.
 For the single-select MCQs, you will find questions as sets as well as individual questions.
 However, the multiple-select MCQs will be discrete questions only.

-Section II of the AP Physics 1 exam has two 7-point free-response questions and two 12-point free-response questions.
-In other words, you can earn a total of 38 points in this section.
+Section II of the AP Physics 1 exam has three 7-point free-response questions and two 12-point free-response questions.

 - The total number of points you scored in each section is calculated based on the number of questions you correctly answered.